mdko/vim/README.md

 by installed, I mean their folders symbolically linked to the 'bundle' folder where Pathogen looks.

-Use ':HelpTags' to generate the help file for the plugins.
+Use ':Helptags' to generate the help file for the plugins.